Sanctions Compliance Statement

 - Screening against other local sanctions lists that apply to Revolut’s operations in a particular jurisdiction.

 - Prohibiting business activity, including commencing or continuing customer relationships or providing products or services or facilitating transactions that Revolut deems to be in violation of applicable sanctions laws or its internal Global Sanctions Policy.
-This includes prohibitions on business activity with individuals or entities named on a sanctions list or activity, directly or indirectly, involving countries or territories subject to comprehensive sanctions programmes (currently, these countries and territories are Cuba, Iran, North Korea and Syria, as well as the Crimea, Donetsk and Luhansk regions).
+This includes prohibitions on business activity with individuals or entities named on a sanctions list or activity, directly or indirectly, involving countries or territories subject to comprehensive sanctions programmes.
+Currently, these countries and territories are Cuba, Iran, North Korea and Syria, as well as Crimea, Donetsk, Luhansk, Kherson and Zaporizhzhia regions.

 - Restricting Transactions related to certain business activity involving, directly or indirectly, countries or persons subject to selective or targeted sanctions programmes.
 These selective country programmes prohibit transactions and services relating to specific types of products or services and target certain industry sectors or governments, including:

-c) certain transactions and services involving, the Russian financial, energy and defence sectors;
+- certain transactions and services involving the Russian financial, energy and defence sectors;

 - Investigating all customer/client alerts or transactions that are stopped in Revolut’s screening systems.
 While Revolut seeks to investigate these alerts and transactions in a reasonable timeframe, compliance with applicable sanctions laws or its internal Global Sanctions Policy may result in delays to the processing of customer transactions while additional due diligence is conducted and information obtained on the nature of the underlying transaction or the parties involved.